compilers-course-materials/starter-egg-eater/README.md

    ambitious than lists, like a binary search tree, in Egg-eater.
 This last point is ungraded, but quite rewarding!

-A note on support code – a lot is provided, but you're completely free to totally overwrite `compile.ml` with your own copy.
-If you've added instructions to `instructions.ml`, feel free to use your version of that, as well.
+A note on support code – a lot is provided, but you can feel free to overwrite it with your own implementation, if you prefer.